LikeTheSalad/aaper/README.md

 ```

 As we can see in `onPermissionsRequestResults`, we check the `denied` permissions list we get
-from `data`, and we verify if it is not empty, which would mean that there are some denied
+from `data`, and verify whether it's not empty, which would mean that there are some denied
 permissions, therefore our Strategy will treat the request process as failed and will return `false`
 so that the annotated method won't get called, and before that, we call `host.finish()`, in order to
 close our Activity too.